Revenue Recognition settings

 By month evenly, first and last month pro rata | Recognise revenue down to the month.
 Prorate the amounts in the first and last months by millisecond. |

-Adjusting this configuration affects all of your journal entries within Revenue Recognition.
-If you want to avoid creating corrections in the current period, we recommend that you open all accounting periods prior to the adjustment.
+Adjusting this configuration affects all of your journal entries within Stripe Revenue Recognition.
+If you want to avoid creating corrections in the current period, we recommend that you open all accounting periods before the adjustment.

 Catch-up revenue